 \item \textbf{Insertion of Fake Claims.} We also insert fake claims in the simulated phishing website to mislead AIPSEs into considering the phishing website as the official one:

 \definecolor{customPurple}{HTML}{907A8F}

 \end{itemize}

-\mypara{Case Study Result} In our evaluation, we also use the Perplexity platform and involved all 8 foundation models to ensure a consistent indexing environment.
-Our evaluation shows that, regardless of the model, AIPSE with different foundation models displays overconfidence in the phishing website’s content and identifies it as the authentic source while ignoring the official website.
+\mypara{Case Study Result} In our evaluation, we also use the Perplexity platform and involve all 8 foundation models to ensure a consistent indexing environment.
+We designate the query for this case study as ``Taisuratopia'' due to the limited scope of requirements in this instance, unlike the first case study, which necessitated extended functionalities such as API integration.
+Our evaluation shows that, regardless of the model, AIPSE with different foundation models displays overconfidence in the phishing websites' content and identifies it as the authentic source while ignoring the official website.